MrVisitor/ulantsev-faraway/README.md

 - Open a terminal in the root of the project
 - Run `make docker-build`
 - Run `make docker-run`
+- The Application should be running on [http://localhost:3000](http://localhost:3000)

 #### Stop Docker container